iqb-berlin/testcenter/docs/manual_installation.md

-# Manual installation with Installation Script on Webserver
+# Manual Local installation
+This is an explanation how to install the backend on a machine directly without using the docker-container.
+That is not recommended but might be of interest in some special development or testing contexts.

 #### Prerequisites

 * Apache2 (other Webservers possible, but untested) with
     * mod_rewrite extension
     * header extension
-* PHP >= 7.3
-    * pdo extension
-    * json extension
-    * zip extension
-    * libxml extension
-    * simplexml extension
-    * xmlreader extension
-    * apache
+* see composer.json for PHP-version and extensions
-* MySQL or PostgreSQL
+* MySQL
 * for tests / doc-building: NPM

 #### Installation Steps